FeatureBaseDB/SlothAI/README.md

 ```

 ### Dependencies - FeatureBase
-You will need a FeatureBase cloud account.
-It's free and requires your email address: https://cloud.featurebase.com/.
-We're poor, but we do have one friendly guy who may contact you.
-He's quite smart.
+You will need a FeatureBase cloud account to use the read_fb and write_fb processors.
+It's free to signup and requires your email address: https://cloud.featurebase.com/.

 ### Dependencies - Google Cloud
 You'll need a whole bunch of Google Cloud things done.
 Enabling AppEngine, Compute, Cloud Tasks, domain names, firewalls and setting up credentials will eventually be documented here.